-This charter school application is being submitted for a High School School program, which will be open to students in grades 9 through 12 (approximately 14 through 18 years of age).
+This charter school application is being submitted for an elementary School program, which will be open to students in grades 6 through 8 (approximately 11 through 14 years of age).
 The School expects that the student enrollment will closely mirror the current demographics of neighboring schools and the community where the school is located, and close to the demographics of Broward County Public Schools (including traditional and charter) which was reported through the 2013 February FTE Reports as follows: 50.81% White; 23.8% Black; 40.26% Hispanic; 29.04% Multiethnic; 8.93% Other; and with 60% of the population qualifying for Free and Reduced Lunch; 12% ESE; and 20% ELL.